 Rule 3019.
-Modification of Accepted Plan in a Chapter 9 Municipality or a Chapter 11 Reorganization Case plan has been accepted and before its confirmation, the proponent may file a modification of the plan.
-If the court finds after hearing on notice to the trustee, any committee appointed under the Code, and any other entity designated by the court that the proposed modification does not adversely change the treatment of the claim of any creditor or the interest of any equity security holder who has not accepted in writing the modification, it shall be deemed accepted by all creditors and equity security holders who have previously accepted the plan.
+Modification of Accepted Plan in a Chapter 9 Municipality or a Chapter 11 Reorganization Case

+(a) MODIFICATION OF PLAN BEFORE CONFIRMA-TION.
+In a chapter 9 or chapter 11 case, after a plan has been accepted and before its confirmation, the proponent may file a modification of the plan.
+If the court finds after hearing on notice to the trustee, any committee appointed under the Code, and any other entity designated by the court that the proposed modification does not adversely change the treatment of the claim of any creditor or the interest of any equity security holder who has not accepted in writing the modification, it shall be deemed accepted by all creditors and equity security holders who have previously accepted the plan. (b) MODIFICATION OF PLAN AFTER CONFIRMA-